ys/random/content/_index.md

 fullwidth: pink.jpg
 images: ["pink.jpg"]
 ---
-I am a **product and customer driven developer**.
-Currently building Private spaces at Heroku, a salesforce company.
+I am a software developper driven by **product and customer**.
+I love solving **real people issues**.

+Currently building Private spaces at [Heroku](https://heroku.com), a salesforce company.

-I’ve been building the Developer Experience, internal tooling, continuous delivery, chatops and compliance tooling for heroku.
+I built pieces of the Developer Experience, internal tooling, continuous delivery, chatops and compliance tooling for Heroku.
 Previously, I was driving back-end development for startups or building products for clients.

-I truly believe that **software serves the people** and not the opposite.

-**Make it simple**, not clever.
+**Make it simple**, we are all dumb most of the time.

 Want to talk about simplicity, product or remote culture? ping me.
 I also enjoy a good cup of coffee.